soapbox-pub/rebased/docs/configuration/cheatsheet.md

 * `account_field_value_length`: An account field value maximum length (default: `2048`).
 * `external_user_synchronization`: Enabling following/followers counters synchronization for external users.

-!!! danger
-    This is a Work In Progress, not usable just yet

-* `dynamic_configuration`: Allow transferring configuration to DB with the subsequent customization from Admin api.

 ## Federation
 ### MRF policies